COLOR GIRL 114

 #3.
 YOU WILL LOSE FRIENDS.

 One of the fastest ways to figure out who your real friends and fake friends are is by starting your own business.
 Real friends will show up and scream loudly.
 Fake friends will remain silent and/or absent.
 Before you know it that energy that you once had time to entertain negativity, you won’t anymore.
 Don’t worry about losing friends though.
-I learned that the more sucky friends you lose the more space you have building your social network with people with similar goals as you.
+I learned that the more sucky friends you lose the more space you have to build your social network with people with similar goals as you.
 It definitely hurts at first but you’ll get over it.

 #4.
 VALUE YOUR CUSTOMERS.